One of the key benefits of the cloud is its flexible, or “elastic”, nature.

 The technology behind cloud bursting is well established.
 But although containers, public cloud – at core and edge – and private cloud technologies make it easier, IT departments still need to plan and test to make sure bursting works.

 Also, it is easier to burst a single application than a workflow that depends on several suppliers’ technologies and a mix of compute and storage.
-“Bursting only compute to the cloud is significantly less complicated than bursting compute and data to the cloud,” says ISG’s Anay Nawathe.

 There are commercial decisions, too.
 There is, according to Adrian Bradley, head of cloud transformation at KMPG, a “technical overhead” to cloud bursting.